AVINASH-K-16/AVINASH-K-16/README.md

 - 👋 Hi, I’m AVINASH
-- 👀 I’m interested in
+- 👀 I’m interested in Working with professionals and imporve my skills
-- 🌱 I’m currently learning Information Technology
+- 🌱 I’m in the domain Information Technology
 - 💞️ I’m looking to collaborate on career development
 - 📫 How to reach me "avinashk.it01@gmail.com"
-- Accuracy is my strength